 My Experience With Red Light Therapy

-I’ve noticed that my skin is firmer.
+With 5 minutes a day in front of the light, I’ve noticed that my skin is firmer.
 I seem to have fewer wrinkles and I love that my c-section scar and stretch marks are fading.
-It also seemed to really help reduce hair loss post baby after I had my daughter.
+It also seemed to really help reduce hair loss post-baby after I had my daughter.

 Cautions with Red Light Therapy